meeeejin/til/git/modify-previous-commit-messages.md

 pick a5f4a0d added cat-file
 ```

 Save and quit.
-Then run 'commit' command.
+Then run `commit` command.

 ```bash
 git commit --all --amend